Tenchi2xh/RTOW-Codon/README.md

 _Codon edition_

 ![](chapter1.png)
-_Final render of Chapter 1 at 100 samples per pixel, depth of 50, rendered in 41m16s on a 2019 MacBook_
+_Final render of Chapter 1 at 100 samples per pixel, depth of 50, rendered in 41m16s[^1] on a 2019 MacBook_

+[^1]: PyPy took only half as much, doing it in 18m55s.

 ## Goal